The SafeWise Team is pleased to release the ninth annual Safest Cities report.

 Violent crime in Texas: Fear vs. reality

 Concern about violent crime is 11 percentage points higher in Texas than the rest of the US.
 That jump in concern reflects a rising violent crime rate statewide.
-Texans expressed the second-highest overall concern about gun violence.
+Texans expressed the second-highest overall concern about gun violence in the nation.